Agnitus: Empowering Parents and Teachers through Insightful Learning Tools

 Validation

-Our team conducted feedback sessions with both parents and internal educators to validate usability and comprehension.
-The updated design improved user clarity and increased overall on-app engagement time.
+Our team conducted usability testings with both parents and internal educators to validate usability and comprehension.
+We saw measurable improvement in engagement, task completion and feature adaption.

 Findings: